huu7ungvu/Building-A-Batch-Pipeline-With-Airflow/README.md

 Instruction: [Schedule a Python script by Window Task Scheduler](https://community.esri.com/t5/python-documents/schedule-a-python-script-using-windows-task/ta-p/915861)

 ## Configuration Airflow pipeline
+### Set up configuration file
+We need to fill some values into **airflow/plugins/my_modules/gcp_config_github.ini** to config GCP environment for Airflow pipeline.

+Details:
+- project_id: GCP Project ID.
+- region_2: Region that run dataflow pipeline.
+- gcs_bucket_name: Bucket name that will storage all file and folder of this airflow pipeline when pipeline run.
+- dw_name: Data warehouse name in BigQuery.
+- service_account_email: Service account email used to run dataflow pipeline.
+- db_user: User of Google SQL Database that you created above.
+- db_pass: Password of user Google SQL Database.
+- db_name: Database name that you created above.
+- region_1: Region of Google SQL Database locate.
+- instance_name: Instance name of Google SQL that you created above.

 ### Set up Airflow environment
 #### Install Airflow by compose
 Modify docker-compose.yaml.
 In line 52, we change to :